ashokjeevan/cloud/cloudformation/initial-template/README.md

 This template takes two parameters: Db username and Db master password

+User can choose the instance size befoe creation: SMALL, MEDIUM or LARGE.

 The AMI specified is for the EC2 instance is for the Canada region

-The db and the EC2 instances are of t2.micro.
-This can be used in the free tier